top of page

 Still with the output amplitude X0 and the input amplitude U0 we get from the general transfer function the amplitude response

-We introduce also the dimensionless relative frequency ωR i.e. the excitation frequency in relation to the natural frequency
+We introduce the dimensionless relative frequency ωR i.e. the excitation frequency in relation to the natural frequency

-Both the input U and output in our model above are displacements and the frequency response is therefore denoted by displacement amplitude response Φd.
+Both the input U and output X in our model above are displacements and the frequency response is therefore denoted by displacement amplitude response Φd.

 The double logarithmic diagram shows the function for different values of the relative damping ζ .

 We can see that for frequencies well above the natural frequency the transfer ratio becomes 1.
-This means in this region we have a 1 to 1

 Graph showing displacement amplitude response